 Do you treat chronic pain?

 Of course!
-We are learning each year about safe and effective ways to cope with and minimize the experience of daily pain.
+We are learning each year about safe and effective ways to improve the experience of daily pain.
 We also have been learning for years that opioids (pain medications like oxycontin, morphine, methadone, oxycodone, hydrocodone, etc.) typically don't make people's pain or wellbeing better when used for months or years.
-And we also know many people experience accidental overdose and even death from these medications.
-So, in general, I will not be prescribing controlled substances on a long-term basis.
-The main exception to this is buprenorphine-naloxone, also known as suboxone, which is used to treat opioid abuse/addiction.
+And we also know many people experience accidental overdose and even death from these medications (~400 people/year in the state of Washington die this way).
+So, in general, I do not prescribe opioids on a long-term basis.
+The main exception to this is buprenorphine, also known as suboxone, which is used to treat both pain and also opioid abuse/addiction.
 While there is no magic bullet, this is still a life-changing medication for many, and I have the license and experience to prescribe it.

 What's not covered?

 The cost of anything that happens outside of my clinic would be your, or your insurance carrier's, responsibility.
-This includes, but is not limited to, hospital and emergency care, the care of other doctors and specialists, radiology, labs, and pathology.
-For example, if I do a biopsy, performing the biopsy in my clinic is free to members.
-The fee for the pathology report, performed by a pathologist outside the clinic, would be your, or your insurance carrier's, responsibility.
+This includes, but is not limited to, hospital and emergency care, visits with other doctors and specialists, radiology, labs, and pathology.
+For example, if I do a biopsy, performing the biopsy in my clinic is included in your membership (no additional fee).
+The fee for the pathology report, performed by a pathologist at a hospital or lab, would be your, or your insurance carrier's, responsibility.
 Any changes I make to services I provide I will communicate on both my website and in writing to current patients.

 What happens if I get admitted to the hospital?

 Great question!
 I will work with the hospitalist team at Olympic Medical Center through your hospital stay and be prepared to help with your care after you leave the hospital.
-While the hospitalist doctors will be directly involved in your moment-to-moment care in the hospital, I will be able to see you daily, if needed, and also communicate with your hospital doctors about your care.
+While the hospitalist doctors will be directly involved in your moment-to-moment care in the hospital, I will be able to communicate with you, if needed, and also communicate with your hospital doctors about your care.
 That way you get the best of both worlds: doctors caring for you who are physically in the hospital 24/7 as well as regular input from the doctor who knows you.